-The magnetic treatment of the biological structure may have various applications for enhancing visual appearance of the contour of a body region.
+The magnetic treatment of the biological structure may of the contour of a body region.
 High density magnetic field reaching such values may be used for treatment of a muscle and/or adipose tissue, wherein the adipose tissue reduction may be achieved by reduction of number and/or volume of adipose cells.
 Adipose tissue reduction may be also known as fat disruption, reduction or removal, skin tightening body sculpting or sculpting, connective tissue improvement or adipose tissue reduction in general.

-Alternatively adipose tissue may be reduced and the muscle may gain strength.
+Alternatively, adipose tissue may be reduced and the muscle may gain strength.
 These effects may be known as contouring or circumferential reduction.
-Circumferential 25 reduction refers to shape modification of body parts such as thigh or abdomen.
+Circumferential reduction refers to shape modification of body parts such as thigh or abdomen.

-The adipose tissue reduction may be associated with increasing volume of the muscle.
-This effect may be known as core strengthening.
+The adipose tissue reduction may be associated with as core strengthening.

 The adipose tissue may be reduced with improving the muscle in volume and strength.
-These effects may be known as cellulite treatment, body shaping, body contouring, body sculpting, core shaping, muscle forming, muscle shaping, skin laxity reduction or improving aesthetic and/or visual 35 appearance in general.
+These effects may be known as cellulite treatment, body shaping, body contouring, body sculpting, core shaping, muscle forming, muscle shaping, skin laxity reduction or improving aesthetic and/or visual appearance in general.